Nikaoto/creq/README.md

 either from `lib/` or from `./` (the directory of the executable).

-And before you know it, you have all this spaghetti code just for loading a library. `creq` handles all this ugliness for you and imposes strict organization so you don't get the libraries mixed up.
+And before you know it, you have all this spaghetti code just for loading a library. `creq` handles all this ugliness for you and imposes a simple and strict organization scheme so you don't get the libraries mixed up.

 ## Setup